-A copper Ethernet interface uses an RJ-45 connector, which comprises eight pins, each playing a dedicated role.
+A copper Ethernet interface uses an RJ-45 connector, which comprises eight pins, each of which plays a dedicated role.
 For example, pins 1 and 2 transmit signals, and pins 3 and 6 receive signals.
 The pin role varies by the MDI modes as follows: